bbauska/HTML5-webdev/html-basics.md

 widespread adoption of web standards.
 In **Standards mode**, the behavior is described by the HTML and CSS specifications.

-For HTML documents, browsers use a `<!DOCTYPE html>` in the beginning of the document to decide whether to handle it in quirks mode or standards mode.
+For HTML documents, browsers use a &lt;!DOCTYPE html&gt; in the beginning of the document to decide whether to handle it in quirks mode or standards mode.

 ```html